Ozone, methane and aerosols (tiny pollutant particles) remain in the atmosphere for a shorter time than CO2

 Sign up here: CIENS day 2011

-Thanks to research performed by NILU in Fram Centre in Tromsoe, the Scientific Committee on Consumer Safety in EU will take a closer look at the use of parabenes in cosmetics.
+Thanks to research performed by NILU in The Fram Centre in Tromsø, the Scientific Committee on Consumer Safety in EU will take a closer look at the use of parabenes in cosmetics.
+Senior scientist Torkjel Sandanger is pleased to contribute to European regulations.

 A new study by an international team of researchers estimates that the emissions from the power plant started earlier, lasted longer and are therefore higher than assumed in most studies conducted before.